Sitemap • Advanced Search

 A local council is a local authority.

-This is a document, required under the Local Government Act 2002, to be in place at all times, that sets out a local authority’s priorities in the medium to long term.
+Called the Long term council community plan (LTCCP) prior to 2012, the Long term plan is a document required under the Local Government Act 2002 that sets out a local authority’s priorities in the medium to long term.

 The Office of the Controller and Auditor-General uses the following test for pecuniary interest – a pecuniary interest exists where the matter would, if dealt with in a particular way, give rise to an expectation of a gain or loss of money.